 “We don’t, really.
 They’re just mentioned in the history books.”

-I wasn’t exactly sure that the message of Thanksgiving was translating, but the food aspect certainly did.
 In lieu of turkey, Chantelle had served roasted chickens, and everyone had brought something along.
 Simon brought fried fish, and there was amazing stuffing, yams, mashed potatoes, mushrooms, and gravy.
 Rachel, a very resourceful American, had purchased cranberry sauce back in August and saved it for the occasion.

 Being a lovely host, Chantelle kept our glasses full and entertained us with a playlist of songs that included “Gangnam Style,” which came on as we began to eat.